Boehringer-Ingelheim/dso/README.md

 _DSO_ is a command line helper for building reproducible data anlaysis projects with ease by connecting our favorite tools:
-It builds on top of git and [dvc](https://github.com/iterative/dvc) for code and data versioning and provides project templates, linting checks, hierarchical overlay of configuration files and integrates with quarto and jupyter notebooks.
+It builds on top of git and [dvc](https://github.com/iterative/dvc) for code and data versioning and provides project templates, dependency management via [uv](https://docs.astral.sh/uv), linting checks, hierarchical overlay of configuration files and integrates with quarto and jupyter notebooks.

 At Boehringer Ingelheim, we introduced DSO to meet the high quality standards required for biomarker analysis in clinical trials.
 DSO is under active development and we value community feedback.